prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 If inputs are optional or outputs are guaranteed then client developers will have a simpler API to deal with since making requests demands no up front configuration and handling responses presents no null cases.
 On the other hand, for the API developer, changing the API becomes harder since turning inputs from optional to required or making outputs go from guaranteed to nullable are breaking changes from the client's point of view.

 Also, as more outputs are guaranteed, the greater the potential of the "null blast radius" can be.
-This is the effect where, within a schema rutime, a `null` or error received from some data source where the schema states there shall be no `null` requires propagating the `null` up the data tree until a nullable type is found (or, at root, finally error).
+This is the effect where, within a schema runtime, a `null` or error received from some data source where the schema states there shall be no `null` requires propagating the `null` up the data tree until a nullable type is found (or, at root, finally error).

 If you'd like to see these design considerations discussed further here are a few articles/resources you may find helpful: